MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hide-app-tiles-on-app-launcher.md

 2. At the bottom of the page, select **classic settings page**.

-3. In **Show or Hide App Tiles**, choose the tile you want to hide.
+3. In **Show or Hide App Tiles**, select the tile you want to hide.

     ![SPO SharePoint Settings Show/hide options section](media/516f0f56-c44e-465e-8ec5-ba56fbbe2b3b.png)